Apotheosis

 I Wish I Would Have Read the Bible Before I Took “Western Civ”

-pexels-photo-268424.jpegWhen I was seventeen I went to college.
-In my second term I took a required course in “History of Western Civilization.”
+pexels-photo-268424.jpegWhen I was seventeen, I went to college.
+In my second term, I took a required course in “History of Western Civilization.”
 I remember it well.
-I went to a large university and there were between one and three hundred students in the class at any one time.
+I went to a large university, and there were between one and three hundred students in my class at any one time.
 I sat in a large room and listened to a professor drone on and on about people groups and cultures I had never heard of.
 I did the reading, took the tests and passed the class, but I did not get much out of it.

 Why?
-Because I had nothing in my mind that allowed me to relate to or put into context much of the information I was taking in.
-Sure, I had heard about the Egyptians, Greeks and Romans by that time in my educational process but many of the other people groups were new to me.
+Because I had nothing in my mind that allowed me to relate to or put into context much of the information I was learning.
+Sure, I had heard about the Egyptians, Greeks and Romans by that time in my educational process, but many of the other people groups were new to me.
 I learned about them and placed the information in a dusty file in my mind labeled “Facts about Ancient Cultures and Dead People Groups” and promptly forgot about them.

 I read about the Fertile Crescent and many of the people groups that lived there in ancient times.
 There were Assyrians, Chaldeans, Babylonians, Medes and Persians.
-The cultures and their gods were detailed and many of their battles regaled in Scripture.
+The cultures and their gods were detailed, and many of their battles were recounted in Scripture.
 Further south of the Crescent, I read about Hittites, Amorites, Philistines, Phoenicians, Moabites, Ammonites and Hebrews.
 All of these people groups were related to other groups that were living at that time.

-Ancient history began to come alive to me and all of a sudden the old maps were more than just pretty pictures with little known countries in them.
-As I read about the battles between the Seleucids in Syria and the Ptolemys in Egypt in the book of Daniel, my interest was sparked.
+Ancient history began to come alive to me, and all of a sudden, the old maps were more than just pretty pictures with little-known countries in them.
+As I read about the battles between the Seleucids in Syria and the Ptolemies in Egypt in the book of Daniel, my interest was sparked.
 How could this information be so interesting when a few years earlier it had meant nothing to me?

 It was interesting to me because it had suddenly been put into context.
-Real people who lived and their struggles and weaknesses were defined.
-Their gods were named and the strength of their war machines were detailed.
-Just like today, there were battles going on for land and for power.
+They were real people who lived, and their struggles and weaknesses were defined.
+Their gods were named, and the strength of their war machines was detailed.
+Just like today, there were battles going on for land and power.
 It was the kind of stuff that great novels are made of.

 leo-510159_1280